toolforger/demo-graalvm-native-image-swing/README.md

-# Demo: AWT-based Hello World with GraalVM and Java 21
-# Demo: AWT-based Hello World with GraalVM and Java 21
+# Demo: SwingSet2 with GraalVM and Java 21

 ## Setup